 - How long does sugar last?

-- How should I store my Domino® Granulated Sugar and Domino® Confectioners Sugar?
+- How should I store my Domino® Granulated Sugar and Domino® Powdered Sugar?

 - How to Store Brown Sugar

 - What is the difference between light brown sugar and dark brown sugar?

 - Can you substitute brown sugar for white sugar?

 - Can powdered sugar be substituted for white sugar?

 - Does any Domino® Sugar product contain any allergens?

 Sugar acts as a tenderizer during mixing.
 It absorbs water and slows the development of gluten strands that can make the dough or batter rigid and tough.
 Use sugar to prevent gluten development and give your breads a tender crumb texture and good volume.

 In addition, sugar provides an immediate and ready source of nourishment for the yeast growth.
 With sugar, leavening hastens and the dough rises at a faster and more consistent rate.